 Summary participants review what was argued or discussed and offer insights overlooked or not fully considered.
-The selected summary speaker must summarize and should introduce related information from additional texts read that week, from texts read in previous weeks, or from his/her own entry pass.
+The selected summary speaker must summarize highlights of the conversation-do not repeat everything--and should introduce related information from additional texts read that week, texts read in previous weeks, or his/her own entry pass.